House District 55

 Roger graduated from Valley Community School, Elgin in 1969.
 He entered the United States Air Force in 1969, during the Vietnam Era conflict.
 After serving honorably for over 6 years, he and his family returned to Iowa, to raise their children and started a business in Wadena.
 In 1996, Roger returned to college completing his degree graduating with honors from Upper Iowa University in Fayette with a Bachelor of Science in Public Administration.
 In recent years, Roger was a business consultant for Iowa Workforce Development and now the Elkader Economic Development/Main Street Elkader Director.

 Roger continues to demonstrate a strong commitment to the communities in his district.
 In past years, he has served with many volunteer organizations.
-Some of those were the American Legion as the Commander, fire chief and fireman of a local department, elected Trustee for Northeast Iowa Community College, elected board member for the Clayton County Extension Council, 4-H leader for over 5 years for the Worthwhile Club, President of the Northeast Iowa Emergency Medical Council, chairman of the local American Red Cross, and advisory board member of the National Ag Safety Center in Peosta.
-Roger currently serves on the Northeast Iowa Community College’s Foundation Board helping students fund their education, along with other organizations including: Upper Explorerland Region Planning Commission, The Backbone Lake Friends, the Clay-Gar American Legion and over 26 years as a paramedic with the Central Ambulance Service.
+Some of those were over 30 years as a paramedic with the Central Ambulance Service, the American Legion as the Commander, fire chief and fireman of a local department, elected Trustee for Northeast Iowa Community College, elected board member for the Clayton County Extension Council, 4-H leader for over 5 years for the Worthwhile Club, President of the Northeast Iowa Emergency Medical Council, chairman of the local American Red Cross, and advisory board member of the National Ag Safety Center in Peosta.
+Roger currently serves on the Northeast Iowa Community College’s Foundation Board helping students fund their education, along with other organizations including Upper Explorerland Region Planning Commission and the Clay-Gar American Legion.
 He also serves on the Clayton County Historic Preservation Commission, and as the Chairman of the Clayton County Enterprise Commission.

-House District 24 includes the counties of Clayton, Delaware and Fayette.
+House District 55 includes the counties of Clayton, Fayette and Winneshiek.
 In his service, Roger works endlessly to help the citizens of the district to resolve their problems.
 He is a tireless advocate for rural Iowa – always promoting educational excellence in Iowa’s schools and working to improve economic development opportunities.